 No matter how successful and seemingly confident an artist is, they could well be suffering…

-The key to being successful at interviews is a high degree of self confidence which often comes from thorough interview prep.
+The key to being successful at interviews is a high degree of self confidence which often comes from thorough interview prep and good interview tips.
 Most of us face this challenge at some point in our lives.
 Job interviews are high stress situations where even the most seasoned professionals can experience panic, shyness and fear.

 Fear of Job Interviews

 Not only do we have to conquer our fears and actually make it through the door.
 But even once we’re at the table our stress response often works against us.
 Combatting our ‘fight or flight’ response well enough to ensure we can communicate confidently and effectively is a real challenge.
 The signs are easily recognised – sweaty palms, fidgeting, tight chest, dry throat, stuttering and inability to focus.